Cyberattack statistics 2025

 6. Develop a breach response plan

 Data breaches can happen to even the most careful and disciplined companies.
-Establishing a formal plan to manage potential data breach incidents, primary cyber attack response plan, and cyber attack recovery plan will help organizations of any size respond to actual attacks and contain their potential damage.
+Establishing a formal plan to manage potential data breach incidents, a primary cyber response plan, and a cybercrime recovery plan will help organizations of any size respond to actual attacks and contain their potential damage.

 It’s clear that businesses are under a constant threat of cybercrime and must take steps to defend their data.
-Don’t wait until it’s too late, take steps today to prevent future data breaches and the consequences that follow.
-Akin to the need for having adequate cyber liability insurance, having adequate data protection is essential.
+Don’t wait until it’s too late!
+Take steps today to prevent future data breaches and the consequences that follow.
+Akin to the need for adequate cyber liability insurance, adequate data protection is essential.